davidyearwood/front-end-coding-challenges/README.md

 ### Technical Requirements

-* Anchors on the page can just have “#” as their href.
+* Anchors on the page can just have “#” as their href. [x]
-* Only jQuery & vanilla javascript allowed (no plugins).
+* Only jQuery & vanilla javascript allowed (no plugins). [x]
 * No CSS libraries/frameworks may be used, however CSS (pre)processors like Sass are welcome for compiling your own css.
-*	Rate table must be built-out and ordered correctly by consuming provided JSON file.
+*	Rate table must be built-out and ordered correctly by consuming provided JSON file. [x]
-* Page should be responsive.
+* Page should be responsive. [x]
-* Bonus-points for accessibility!
+* Bonus-points for accessibility! <-- working on it

 ### Submitting Your Completed Challenge